How Can I Improve My Child’s Behaviour at Home?

 Use Visual Tools To Map Out The Day

 Kids often respond well to visual cues.
-Create a simple daily schedule using charts, pictures, or stickers.
-Place it somewhere they can see easily, like the fridge or their bedroom wall.
+Create a simple daily schedule with charts, pictures, or stickers.

 Include Time For Fun And Relaxation

-For instance, after school, you can schedule 30 minutes of free play before homework.
-This gives them something to look forward to and prevents burnout.
-If screens are part of downtime, consider creating an official AAP Family Media Plan to set healthy, age-appropriate media rules.
+For example, schedule 30 minutes of free play before homework.
+If screens are part of downtime, the American Academy of Pediatrics offers a Family Media Plan to help families set age-appropriate media rules.

 Be Flexible When Needed